Inovio Pharmaceuticals, Inc. (INO) CEO J. Joseph Kim on Q3 2020 Results - Earnings Call Transcript

 Gregory Renza

-Joseph, if I just want to start with your perspective here, big news today obviously on the B vaccine landscape front.
+Joseph, I just want to start with your perspective here, big news today obviously on the [B] [ph] vaccine landscape front.
 I'm just curious as a player in this space if you could just comment on how you, Kate and the team are thinking about this development.
-And certainly how we should think about this is in light of 4800 especially as you think about starting up a Phase 2/3 trial.
-How you sort of communicate the differentiation here to the potential and user who may have a choice not just across maybe developmental landscape, but also in the potential marketplace in the potential upcoming term.
+And certainly how we should think about this in light of 4800 especially as you think about starting up a Phase 2/3 trial.
+How you sort of communicate the differentiation here to a potential end user who may have a choice not just across maybe developmental landscape, but also in the potential marketplace in the potential upcoming term.
 Thank you.

 J. Joseph Kim